 It wasn’t the first old sign I’d ever noticed.
 I’d been documenting them for a while.
 But this Uneeda fragment’s sudden appearance made an impression, and since, ghosts have been popping into my consciousness with ever more frightening frequency.

-To read the rest of this article, members are invited to log in.
-Members without a username and password can request member access here.
-Not a member?
-We invite you to join.
+Did you enjoy this article?
+Join the SCA and get full access to all the content on this site.
 This article originally appeared in the SCA Journal, Fall 2018, Vol. 36, No. 2.
 The SCA Journal is a semi-annual publication and a member benefit of the Society for Commercial Archeology.

 More Articles Join the SCA